ammar-abuamra/UNHCR-Assessment/README.md

 1. Vacancy List Screen

-Fetch data from the API endpoint: https://www.unhcrjo.org/jobs/api Display the following fields for each vacancy:
+Fetch data from the API endpoint
+Display the following fields for each vacancy:
 Title
 Company